diegocalme/ultra-query-api/README.md

 **Allows: domain names and IP addresses.**

-This endpoint allows you to get one of the elements returned in the full harm report from VirusTotal for the designated network resource.
+This endpoint allows you to get one of the elements returned in the full report from VirusTotal for the designated network resource.

 **Sample request and successful response:**

-(using **"categories"** as the filter)
+(using **"categories"** as filter, so the request endpoint is: `/api/virustotal/analysis/categories`)

 Request body:
 ```json